 The state of Maharashtra is filled with caves featuring ancient carvings and elaborate religious artwork.
-Be sure to explore some of these breathtaking monuments during your stay at the Country Inn & Suites, Navi Mumbai:
+Hotel guests should be sure to explore some of these breathtaking monuments during a stay at the Country Inn & Suites.

 - Ajanta Caves

 If you’re planning to travel farther inland toward Aurangabad, make an effort to stop by these caves with murals and carvings dating back to the second century BC.

 - Aurangabad Caves

 This series of 12 caves outside Aurangabad includes fascinating carved figures, large statues of the Buddha and the Hindu god Ganesha.

 Located on Elephanta Island, this network of caves once served as an important worship centre for the Hindu god Shiva and is now a UNESCO World Heritage Site.

 - Ellora Caves

 Visit Aurangabad to tour the 34 stone temples carved by monks of the Hindu, Buddhist and Jain faiths between AD 350 and 700.